SyncfusionExamples/maui-pdf-viewer-examples/Toolbar customization/ReplaceToolbarItem/ReplaceToolbarItem/README.md

 # How to replace a toolbar item with another toolbar item?
 This project demonstrates how to build a .NET MAUI application that replaces the existing toolbar item with a new toolbar item in the index of the removed existing toolbar item.
-As a example, the toolbar item we consider here is "MoreOptions" toolbar item, which includes "Outline" and "Print" as its dropdown options on top toolbar in Android and IOS platform
+As an example, the toolbar item we consider for replacing is the "MoreOptions" item, which includes "Outline" and "Print" as dropdown options on the top toolbar in both Android and iOS platforms

 ## Prerequisites
 1. A .NET MAUI project set up.